MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

  **Step 2: Run the ODT executable in packager mode**

-From a command prompt, run the ODT executable in packager mode with a reference to the configuration file you just saved and to the location where you want to save the App-V package.
+From a command prompt, run the ODT executable in packager mode with a reference to the configuration file you saved and to the location where you want to save the App-V package.
 In the following example, the configuration file is named **packageconfig.xml** and the App-V package will be saved to **\\\\server\share\appv\\**:

  `setup.exe /packager packageconfig.xml \\server\share\appv\`